Feature #1335

 What about csspectrum?
 I would argue that having points is implicit for a spectrum.

-#9 Updated by Mayer Michael over 9 years ago
+#9 Updated by Mayer Michael about 10 years ago

 I agree very much to add csspectrum.
 I guess before that we might need to add ctupperlimit (see also #1263), which can be called for every energy bin (or only if the TS is less than a certain value).